Nicholas-BI/bakery-efficiency-score/docs/data_model_overview.md

 - Supports slicers, titles, and filtering

 ### `Dim_Appliance`
-- Maps recipes to their appliance (e.g. oven, grill, fryer)
+- Maps recipes to their appliance (e.g. oven, stove, fryer)
 - Used to filter by equipment availability

 ---